These conditions are for all services that we provide for any client

 5. Intellectual property and confidentiality

-5.1 MRA intellectual property rights shall, as the case may be, vest in or remain vested in MRA but the Client shall have a licence to use such intellectual property rights for any purpose directly related to the project.
+5.1 MRA intellectual property rights shall, as the case may be, vest in or remain vested in MRA but the Client shall have a licence to use MRA’s documents which are the subject of such intellectual property rights for any purpose directly related to the project as provided in this clause.
 Such licence shall enable the Client to use MRA’s intellectual property rights for the construction of the project but such use shall not include a licence to reproduce the designs contained therein for any extension of the project, whether or not subsequently to the construction of the original project.
 In the event of the Client being in default of payment of any fees or other amounts due under this agreement MRA may revoke the licence granted herein by giving seven days’ notice.
 Save as above, the Client shall not make copies of any of MRA’s drawings or other documents or information, nor shall the Client use any of MRA’s intellectual property rights for any purpose other than that for which the same were prepared by or on behalf of MRA.

 5.2 MRA shall not, without the written consent of the Client, publish alone or in conjunction with any other person any articles, photographs or other illustrations relating to the project.
 Neither party shall disclose to any other person any private or confidential information unless so authorised by the other party save in the proper course of that party’s duties or to either party’s professional advisers or insurers or as required by permitted law.